CommerceExperts/searchhub-docs/docs/module_smartquery.rst

 Please make sure to know about the basic terminology defined in the `glossary`_ before going on with this section.
 Then we recommend to understand the predefined `user stories`_ describing the high level goals of an integration and finally head to `setup`_ and `integration`_ for all the details.
-Operators of the HTTP service variant should have a close look at the common `operations`_ section that covers all around system behaviour and instrumentation.
+Operators of the HTTP service should have a close look at the specific `operations`_ and the `common operations`_ section that cover all around system behaviour and instrumentation.
 To stay updated about recent changes, have a look at the `changelog`_.